Refinding: Jessie Flood-Paddock & Kenneth Armitage

-Our summer exhibition Refinding, brings together new and recent works by London-based artist Jessie Flood-Paddock, with the Oak Tree series of sculptures, drawings and prints by the celebrated 20th century sculptor, the late Kenneth Armitage.
+This exhibition brings together new and recent works by London-based artist Jessie Flood Paddock, with the Oak Tree series of sculptures, drawings and prints by the celebrated 20th century sculptor, the late Kenneth Armitage.

 In 2013, Flood-Paddock was awarded the Kenneth Armitage Fellowship, which enabled her to live and work in Armitage’s studio for two years.
-During her residency, Flood-Paddock was struck by Armitage’s work on oak trees produced between 1975 and 1986.
-Refinding brings this series together with existing and new work by Flood-Paddock, marking the 101st anniversary of Armitage’s birth and Flood-Paddock’s first exhibition in Leeds.
+During her residency, Flood-Paddock became interested in Armitage’s work on oak trees produced between 1975 and 1986.

-Refinding forms part of the Armitage Centenary programme in his home city, which also includes the exhibition Kenneth Armitage: Sculpture and Drawing of the l950s at the Stanley & Audrey Burton Gallery until 15 July.
+Refinding forms part of the Armitage Centenary programme in his home city, which also includes the exhibition Kenneth Armitage: Sculpture and Drawing of the 1950s at the Stanley & Audrey Burton Gallery until 15 July.
 Refinding is supported by The Kenneth Armitage Foundation and Carl Freedman Gallery.
 Flood-Paddock’s new commission is supported by the Henry Moore Foundation, The Elephant Trust and Artists’ General Benevolent Institution.